peddakasowmya/jenkins/README.md

     *   Adding the node details from the Jenkins-UI
     *   From the node itself, we can run the JNLP Commands  ( AutoScaling ----> startupScript ( jnlp command) )

+### Poll SCM
+ PollSCM we can schedule some time --> it goes and achecks the Git repo that we have mentioned --> if there are any commits on the repo, then only the job will run

+###